aevitas1/aevitas1/README.md

 - 👋 Hi, I’m Stephan
 - 👀 I’m interested in front-end web development
-- 🌱 I’m currently learning html/css
+- 🌱 I’m currently learning React.JS
-- 💞️ I’m looking to collaborate on small projects to learn more
+- 💞️ I’m looking for a full-time job as a developer
 - 📫 You can reach me on discord aevitas#3295

 <!---